LearnerNikhilk/SmartCart-E-commerce-Customer-Clustering-System/README.md

-Here is a complete, highly professional README tailored specifically for Data Analyst and Data Scientist recruiters.
-It highlights the business problem, the technical challenges you overcame, and the actionable insights derived from the data.

-You can copy and paste this directly into your `README.md` file in the [SmartCart-E-commerce-Customer-Clustering-System](https://github.com/LearnerNikhilk/SmartCart-E-commerce-Customer-Clustering-System) repository.

----

 # SmartCart: E-commerce Customer Clustering System

 A data-driven machine learning solution designed to transition e-commerce businesses from generic, uniform marketing to highly targeted, personalized customer engagement strategies.